LisaGay Hamilton

-LisaGay Hamilton (born 1964) is an American actress who has portrayed roles in films, television, and on stage.
-She is best known for her role as secretary/lawyer Rebecca Washington on the ABC legal drama The Practice (1997–2003).
+LisaGay Hamilton (born March 25, 1964) is an American actress who has portrayed roles in films, television, and on stage.
+She is best known for her role as secretary/lawyer Rebecca Washington on the legal drama The Practice (1997–2003).
 She also portrayed Melissa Thoreau on the TNT comedy-drama Men of a Certain Age (2009–2011), Celia Jones on the Netflix series House of Cards (2016), Suzanne Simms on the Hulu series Chance (2016), and Kayla Price in The First (2018), also by Hulu.

 Hamilton's film credits include roles in 12 Monkeys (1995), Jackie Brown (1997), Beloved (1998), True Crime (1999), The Sum of All Fears (2002), The Soloist (2009), Beastly (2011), Beautiful Boy (2018), and Vice (2018).
 Her theater credits include Measure for Measure (Isabella), Henry IV Parts I & II (Lady Hotspur), Athol Fugard's, Valley Song and The Ohio State Murders.
 Hamilton was also an original cast member in the Broadway productions of August Wilson's The Piano Lesson and Gem of the Ocean.
 In 2005 she won a Peabody Award for creating and directing the 2003 documentary film Beah: A Black Woman Speaks.

 Early life

-Hamilton was born in Los Angeles, California but spent most of her childhood in Stony Brook, New York on the north shore of Long Island.
-Her father, Ira Winslow Hamilton, Jr., hailed from Bessemer, Alabama, and her mother, the former Eleanor Albertine "Tina" Blackwell, was from Meridian, Mississippi.
+Hamilton was born March 25, 1964 in Los Angeles, California but spent most of her childhood in Stony Brook, New York on the north shore of Long Island.
+Her father, Ira Winslow Hamilton, Jr., hailed from Bessemer, Alabama, and her mother, the former Eleanor Albertine "Tina" Blackwell (sister of Robert B. Blackwell, former mayor of Highland Park, Michigan), was from Meridian, Mississippi.
 Both parents graduated from historically black colleges—Tina attended Talladega while Ira went to Morehouse—and they both became successful professionals.
 Ira worked for a while as an engineer and then went into business as a general contractor.
 Tina eventually earned a master's degree in social work and worked for the Girl Scouts for many years.

 Hamilton fell in love with theater at an early age.
 During the 1970s, she saw several off-Broadway productions by the Negro Ensemble Company, including A Soldier's Story and The First Breeze of Summer.
 She enrolled in Carnegie Mellon University to study theater, but after a year was accepted into New York University's Tisch Drama School where she earned a Bachelor of Fine Arts in Theater in 1985.
 She then pursued graduate studies at The Juilliard School where she earned a M.A. in drama in 1989.